Ground Shaking Animations

 To better understand the distribution of shaking from past and anticipated future earthquakes, seismologists have constructed computer models of earthquakes and the resulting ground shaking.
 These computer models capture the shaking at length scales larger than about 300 ft (100 m), so they do not include the effects of very thin, soft sediments, such as Bay Mud around the perimeter of San Francisco Bay.
 As a result, the simulations provide a lower bound on the level of shaking in areas with these thin, soft sediments.
 The movies available on these web pages were constructed from these computer simulations.
 The movies include both map views and detailed, perspective views.
 The colors indicate the peak intensity of the shaking so far at each location.
 See Explanation of Colors for a more detailed description of the color scheme.
 In the perspective views, the deformation of the ground has been exaggerated by a factor of 1000 to illustrate how the ground moves when the seismic waves propagate through the earth.

-Viewing the movies requires a media player, such as QuickTime Player, capable of displaying QuickTime movies.
-The movies are available in three different resolutions.
-The low resolution versions movies are typically less than 10 MB in size.
-The high resolution versions are typically less than 20 MB in size and best downloaded using a high-speed internet connection.
-The high definition (HD) versions are typically 30 MB or more in size and are best viewed on high resolution displays.
+The movies are available in two resolutions.
+The normal resolution movies (960x540) are typically less than 20 MB in size.
+The high definition (HD) versions (1920x1080) are typically 30 MB or more in size and are best viewed on high resolution displays.

 These images and movies are in the public domain and may be used freely.
 Please credit the U.S Geological Survey.